vitoUwu/tiny-tales/README.md

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.

-Tiny Tales is inspired by twitter.
+Tiny Tales is a place where you can post tiny texts.
 It uses:

 - [Next.js](https://nextjs.org)
 - [NextAuth.js](https://next-auth.js.org)